Installing Windows 7 in Hyper-V

 Select the ISO file.
 Here is the download link for

-, it is recommended to use Xunlei for downloading (make sure to choose the version with vl, otherwise the activation process will drive you crazy).1
+Windows 7 64-bit Professional with sp1 Batch Version, it is recommended to use Xunlei for downloading (make sure to choose the version with vl, otherwise the activation process will drive you crazy).1

 ed2k://|file|cn_windows_7_professional_with_sp1_vl_build_x64_dvd_u_677816.iso|3266004992|5A52F4CCEFA71797D58389B397038B2F|/